It comes in many forms. Physical, emotional and chemical.

 What are the Effects of Stress on the Body?

 - Crave sweets, salt, cigarettes, and caffeine.

 - Irritable, lightheaded, or shaky if too much time passes between meals

 - Gastric ulcer

-- Afternoon headache, or headache brought on with stress
+- Afternoon headache or headache brought on by stress

 - Weakened immune system